 Chelsi Williams - Field Support and Reservations

 Finishing school in the North Island, Chelsi moved south in 2015 to study Adventure Tourism Management at Queenstown Resort College, including an internship in Abel Tasman National Park.
-She worked for Spark telecommunications for the 3 years of Covid disruptions to the visitor industry, then joined our operations team this season.
+She worked for Spark telecommunications for the 3 years of Covid disruptions to the visitor industry, then joined our operations team in 2023.

 Krystal Robson